ApingROC/Translunar-Relocation-of-the-International-Space-Station-/README.md

 Docking interfaces compatible with multiple tugs

 3.2 High-Thrust Chemical Tug Concept

-The ISS will be relocated using three docked chemical tugs on the Russian segment, providing three thrust vectors for:
+The ISS will be relocated using three docked chemical tugs attached to the Russian segment, providing three thrust vectors for:
-Maximum maneuverability
+	•	Maximum maneuverability
-Distributed load along the truss
+	•	Distributed load along the truss
-Redundancy in case of individual tug failure Integrated attitude control via differential thrust
+	•	Redundancy in the event of a tug failure
+	•	Integrated attitude control through differential thrust

-Docking Ports Used:
+Proposed docking ports:
-Zvezda aft
+	•	Zvezda aft
-Zvezda nadir
+	•	Zvezda nadir
-Zarya aft or nadir
+	•	Zarya aft or nadir

 Advantages:
-Proven, reliable, 100% docked chemical propulsion
+	•	Proven, reliable, fully docked chemical propulsion
-High thrust allows relatively short mission durations Fully controllable with redundant vectors
+	•	High thrust enables relatively short mission durations
+	•	Full controllability with redundant thrust vectors
-Maintains structural safety by minimizing truss bending and torque
+	•	Maintains structural safety by minimizing truss bending and torque loads

-3.3 Transfer Profile
-Pre-burn system check and structural verification
-Dock the three chemical tugs to Russian ports
-Gradual orbit raising in LEO to reduce atmospheric drag and optimize burn trajectory Translunar injection burns using the three tugs in synchronized thrust vectors Coast phase to lunar vicinity
-Lunar orbit insertion and station-keeping in Near Rectilinear Halo Orbit (NRHO)

-Total mission time: Several weeks to a few months, depending on burn duration and tug capabilities.
+Beyond the three suggested ports, the propulsion architecture can make use of additional docking interfaces, allowing the tugs to be reconfigured between thrust-aligned positions for major translational burns and off-axis positions for rotational control.
+This flexibility enables both large-scale ∆v maneuvers and precise attitude tuning while minimizing structural stress.

+All tugs remain fully serviceable and may return to Earth—or to an intermediate servicing orbit—for refueling, refurbishment, or replacement.

 4. Engineering Feasibility Challenges